 - A modern European language: French, German, Spanish, Russian, Italian, Portuguese, or Czech (with Slovak).
 Students who do not have an A-level or equivalent in the relevant language may (in all cases, except French or Spanish) combine Modern Greek with a Beginners’ version of the language.
-It is also possible to combine Modern Greek with Polish or Celtic.
-We generally expect all students wishing to study Celtic or Polish to be beginners, though those with experience are also very welcome to apply.
-(Please note that our Celtic courses are currently under review and will not be available for entry in 2017, or for deferred entry in 2018.)
+It is also possible to combine Modern Greek with Polish or Celtic*.
+We generally expect all students wishing to study Celtic* or Polish to be beginners, though those with experience are also very welcome to apply. * Please note our Celtic course is under review and will not be available in 2019 or deferred entry in 2020.

 - A Middle Eastern Language offered by the Faculty of Oriental Studies: Arabic, Hebrew, Persian, Turkish.
 These languages are all available to beginners with no prior knowledge of the language.